insightsengineering/r.pkg.template/CONTRIBUTING.md

 We continuously test our packages against the newest R version as well as a given package dependencies.
 We recommend to set-up your working environment in the same way.
 You can find all the details in any of the actions.

-If you find out any bugs on the older version of dependencies - please create a bug ticket.
+If you find out any bugs on the older version of dependencies - please create appropriate bug ticket.

 #### pre-commit

 We highly recommend the [`pre-commit`](https://pre-commit.com/) tool combined with [`R hooks for pre-commit`](https://github.com/lorenzwalthert/precommit) to execute some of the checks prior committing and pushing.
-The configuration is already there in a repo.
+The configuration is already there in a repo ([here](.pre-commit-config.yaml)).
 Please, follow the installation guide on the official [`pre-commit` page](https://github.com/lorenzwalthert/precommit) and the [`GitHub` `readme` page](https://github.com/lorenzwalthert/precommit#installation) for the R hooks.

 ## Style guide 👗

 This repository follows standard [`tidyverse` style guide](https://style.tidyverse.org/) and it's being checked against it by [`lintr`](https://github.com/r-lib/lintr).
-There are some slight modifications to its default settings available in [`.lintr`](.lintr) file.
+There are some slight modifications to its default settings available in the [`.lintr`](.lintr) file.

 Although it allows for some flexibility - we recommend to stick to the style already present in the existing code.
 At the end of the day we want to have consistent codebase.